artsy/eigen/docs/storybook.md

 ```

-The screen can also be opened from the admin menu.
+The screen can also be opened from the Dev Menu.

 **Run Storybook**